12 sales metrics to kick-start your sales analytics

 If your business was a rock band, sales would be the lead singer.
 All eyes are on sales and revenue performance, and a strong (or weak) performance can become a potent rallying force for your entire team.

-Monitoring sales analytics in the form of KPIs and metrics helps increase your performance, optimize sales activities, and improve accountability.
+Monitoring sales analytics in the form of sales metrics helps increase your performance, optimize sales activities, and improve accountability.
 Your sales team has a wide range of activities to focus on and operate in a fast-paced environment.
 A well-defined sales analytics strategy provides your team with focus and clarity so they can concentrate on doing what they do best.

 Sale analytics reports and dashboards